Digging up the past: The politics of the archive

-We are delighted to announce that this year’s Summer School will be led by artists Jo Addison and Natasha Kidd.
+We are delighted to announce that this year’s Summer School will be led by artist Barby Asante and curator Teresa Cisneros.

-This five-day school is framed by the particular practice of an artist and their art form where it intersects with teaching practice and connects to Tate’s collection and exhibitions.
-Each year a new programme of practical and discussion-based workshops, curators’ talks and artist interventions, explore the possibilities for using Tate Modern as an exceptional resource for teachers.
+Summer School is framed by an artist’s practice where it intersects with teaching and connects to Tate’s collection and exhibitions.
+Each year the course programme explores the possibilities for using Tate as an exceptional resource for teachers.
 You are invited to contribute to an evolving conversation around new approaches to teaching and learning in the classroom.

-The Summer School attracts an exciting group of teachers and artists from around the world to create a dynamic and memorable learning experience.
-Your classroom may never be the same again!
+Summer School attracts an exciting group of teachers and artists from around the world to create a dynamic and memorable learning experience.

 We greatly value the opportunity to work with a diverse group of colleagues at Tate Summer School, including those visiting internationally.
 Conversation and discussion play an integral role in all Tate courses and so to ensure your enjoyment and maximise your experience it is essential that you are able to use and understand English well.
 Please do get in touch if you have any queries regarding this.